 If the almond butter is too hard to mix in, microwave it for 30 seconds to make it easier to stir.

-If the mixture is too sticky, add more oats 1/4 cup at a time.
+If the mixture is too sticky, add more oats 2 Tablespoons at a time.
+If the mixture is too dry, add more hot water, 1 Tablespoon at a time.

-- Oats: use old-fashioned or instant oats.
-Instant oats create a squishier texture and will be stickier when rolling.
+- Oats: use old-fashioned or quick oats.
+Quick oats create a squishier texture and will be stickier when rolling.
 Do not use steel cut oats.

-- Almond butter: can substitute any nut butter that you have on hand.
+- Almond Butter: substitute any nut or seed butter.
 Choose natural varieties whenever possible.
 Got a nut allergy?
 Use a seed butter such as sunflower butter.

-- Dried cherries: if you can’t find dried cherries, feel free to substitute any dried fruit of your choosing.
+- Dried Cherries: substitute any dried fruit of your choosing.
+Choose sugar-free varieties for best nutrition.

 Feel free to add other mix-ins of your choosing: chia seeds, coconut flakes, etc. Keep in mind that adding more ingredients will change the texture of the recipe, so you may have to add more water or nut butter to help the ingredients stick together.